What Is COVID?

 - Stay aware of community news.
 Follow any recommended steps.
 This may include periods of time when you are asked to stay at home and avoid large groups.
 It can help to slow the spread of illness in the community.

-It will take about 2 weeks after the final shot to develop full immunity.
 Once you have been fully vaccinated you may be able to gather in small groups without masks or distancing.
 It is still best to avoid large groups.

 Widespread use of the vaccine will help to control the virus in the community.
 This will allow us to return to more normal habits.